wazuh/wazuh-documentation/source/index.rst

 .. topic:: Cloud Security Monitoring
    :class: cloud

-   Wazuh helps monitoring cloud infrastructure at an API level, using integration modules that are able to pull security data from well known cloud providers, such as Amazon AWS, Azure or Google Cloud.
+   Wazuh helps monitor cloud infrastructure at an API level, using integration modules that are able to pull security data from well known cloud providers like Amazon AWS, Azure or Google Cloud.
 In addition, Wazuh provides rules to assess the configuration of your cloud environment, easily spotting weaknesses.

-   In addition, Wazuh light-weight and multi-platform agents are commonly used to monitor cloud environments at the instance level.
+   Furthermore, Wazuh light-weight and multi-platform agents are commonly used to monitor cloud environments at the instance level.

 .. topic:: Containers Security
    :class: docker

-   Wazuh provides security visibility into your Docker hosts and containers, monitoring their behavior and detecting threats, vulnerabilities and anomalies.
-The Wazuh agent has native integration with the Docker engine allowing users to monitor images, volumes, network settings, and running containers.
+   Wazuh provides security visibility into hosts and Docker containers, monitoring their behavior and detecting threats, vulnerabilities and anomalies.
+The Wazuh agent has a native integration with the Docker engine that allows users to monitor images, volumes, network configurations and running containers.

    Wazuh continuously collects and analyzes detailed runtime information.
 For example, alerting for containers running in privileged mode, vulnerable applications, a shell running in a container, changes to persistent volumes or images, and other possible threats.